Skip to content

 TCP 7600BothProtect application communications

-UniFi Connect
+UniFi Connect ports

 UniFi Connect integrates with Lutron lighting processors and other automation devices.
-These ports support device discovery, WebSocket communication and proxies.

-Protocol & PortDirectionUsage
+Protocol & portDirectionUsage

-UDP 5353IngressLutron Processor discovery for HomeWorks QS and RadioRA2
+UDP 5353IngressLutron Processor discovery (HomeWorks QS, RadioRA2)

 TCP 18080IngressApplication GUI/API on the UniFi Console